kubernetes/sig-release/release-engineering/role-handbooks/branch-manager.md

 There has been quite a bit of recent discussion (see: [1](https://github.com/kubernetes/community/pull/2408), [2](https://github.com/kubernetes/community/pull/1980)) around improving both the cherry pick process process and its documentation.

-After the official release has been published, the [Release Managers](../../release-managers.md#release-managers) will take over in handling cherry picks.
+After the official release has been published, the [Release Managers][release-managers] will take over in handling cherry picks.
 In the time between [code thaw](#code-thaw) and the official release, cherry picks are the responsibility of the branch management team.

 Consider the following when assessing the cherry-picks: